tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 npm run test
 ```

-## Continious Integration and Deployment
+## Continuous Integration and Deployment

 All CI/CD workflows are located in `.github/workflows`